chaoqy/chaoqy.github.io/_projects/autonomous-rover/index.md

 I use the Arduino as a low-level controller.
 It takes those commands and translates them into actual motor movement through the driver, while also reading feedback from wheel encoders and IR sensors.
 The encoders let me track wheel speed, and the IR sensors help detect nearby obstacles.
 I then send all of that feedback back to the Pi, where it updates odometry and continuously refines navigation decisions.

-## URDF Model
-To better understand what the robot is “seeing” and doing, I built a URDF model and visualized everything in RViz.
-The URDF defines the robot’s physical structure (its links and joints) so I can simulate how it exists in space.
-By combining this model with live sensor and navigation data, I’m able to watch the robot’s position, map, and planned paths update in real time.
-This made it much easier for me to debug issues and understand how the system was behaving without relying only on physical tests.

-{% include image-gallery.html images="urdf.png" %}

 [Code link](https://github.com/chaoqy/chaoqy.github.io/blob/main/_projects/autonomous-rover/code)